astroumd/hochunk3D/README.md

 on a standard Ubuntu linux.
 The actual *cfitsio* directory can vary on your system.
 Look for **libcfitsio.a** on your system.
 For example, at UMD this would be /local/lib64

-The benchmark takes about 4-8 mins on a typical 2022 type CPU.
+The benchmark takes about 4-8 mins on a typical 2022 type CPU, though in the running/ directory a much faster benchmark for testing is given.

 ## Running